Atim33/autopdfexporter-sketch-plugin/README.md

 A Sketch Plugin to auto-export all '[S]' Prefix artboards to a single pdf.
 Helps with the issue of "my Artboard won’t export other Artboards on top of it", no manual slices needed!

 ## Presentation's in a click
-Very often presentation material is still needed.
-This plugin can help eliminate the need to create ppt's presentations of designs.
-All presentations slides can be created in Sketch and exported to a single pdf with one click, eliminating the double work of maintaining a ppt file with embedded png's and a sketch file of the original designs (especially when changes take place) making design updates to the pdf presentation/documentation easier and more seamless.
+Very often presentation material is useful to illustrate a flow or product, this plugin helps eliminate the need to create a seperate Powerpoint/Keynote presentation.
+All presentation slides can be created directly in Sketch and exported to a single PDF with one click, eliminating the double work of maintaining a ppt file with embedded png's and a sketch file of the original designs (especially when changes take place) making design updates to your presentation/documentation easier and more seamless.

 <img src="https://github.com/Atim33/autopdfexporter-sketch-plugin/blob/master/overview3.png"></img>